bensbehChaimae/SQL-data-Warehouse-Project/README.md

 Developed as part of my learning, this project reflects industry-aligned practices in **data modeling**, **ETL processes**, and **SQL-based analytics**, offering a hands-on demonstration of how raw data can be transformed into valuable business intelligence.

 ---
+## Project overview :

+---

+## Project requirements :

+---

 ## 🏗️ Data Architecture :

+---

+## 📂 Repository structure :

+---

+## 🛡️ License :
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.